NathStevo97/certifications-notes/green-software-for-practitioners/05_Hardware-Efficiency/02_Hardware-Efficiency.md

 ### Increasing Device Utilization

-In the cloud space, hardware efficiency most often translates to an increase in the utilization of servers.
-It’s better to use one server at 100% utilization than 5 servers at 20% utilization because of the cost of embodied carbon.
-In the same way that owning one car and using it every day of the week is much better than owning five and using a different one each day of the week, it is much more efficient to use servers at their full capacity rather than employing several at below capacity.
-Although emissions are the same, the embodied carbon that is used is much lower.
+- In the cloud space, hardware efficiency most often translates to an increase in the utilization of servers.
+It's better to use one server at 100% utilization than 5 servers at 20% utilization because of the cost of embodied carbon.
+  - In the same way that owning one car and using it every day of the week is much better than owning five and using a different one each day of the week, it is much more efficient to use servers at their full capacity rather than employing several at below capacity.
+  - Although emissions are the same, the embodied carbon that is used is much lower.

-The most common reason for having under-utilized servers is so that peak capacity is accounted for.
+- The most common reason for having under-utilized servers is so that peak capacity is accounted for.
 Running servers at 20% means that you know you will be able to handle peaks in demand without impacting performance.
-However, in the meantime, all that spare capacity just sitting there idle represents wasted embodied carbon.
-Being hardware efficient means making sure that every hardware device is being utilized as much as possible for as long as possible.
+  - However, in the meantime, all that spare capacity just sitting there idle represents wasted embodied carbon.
+  - Being hardware efficient means making sure that every hardware device is being utilized as much as possible for as long as possible.

-This is one of the main advantages of the public cloud; you know that when you do need to scale up, the space will be there to take up the slack.
-With multiple organizations making use of the public cloud, spare capacity can always be made available to whoever needs it, so that no servers are sitting idle.
+- This is one of the main advantages of the public cloud; you know that when you do need to scale up, the space will be there to take up the slack.
+- With multiple organizations making use of the public cloud, spare capacity can always be made available to whoever needs it, so that no servers are sitting idle.

-It’s important to note that simply moving operations to the public cloud will not automatically reduce your emissions.
+It's important to note that simply moving operations to the public cloud will not automatically reduce your emissions.
 It simply gives you the space to be able to re-architect your software so that a reduction is possible.

 ## Summary